 Doctors use a wide range of medical tests when diagnosing small fiber neuropathy.
 They will begin the diagnostic process by reviewing a person’s medical history and performing a physical exam.

-A doctor may ask questions about a person’s family medical history, as well as any current or previous medical conditions that may explain their symptoms.
+A doctor may ask questions about an individual’s family medical history and any current or previous medical conditions that may explain symptoms.

 Many medical professionals consider skin biopsies the “gold standard” test for diagnosing small fiber neuropathy.
-A skin biopsy is a minimally invasive procedure in which a doctor takes several small skin samples that they send to a laboratory for analysis.
+A skin biopsy is a minimally invasive procedure in which a doctor takes several small skin samples for laboratory analysis.